Bates Motel (film): Plot

-Bates Motel ignores the existence of Psycho II and III (and would in turn be ignored by Psycho IV), with Norman Bates never being released from the mental institution to allow the events of those films.
+Bates Motel ignores the existence of Psycho II and Psycho III (and would in turn be ignored by Psycho IV: The Beginning), with Norman Bates never being released from the mental institution to allow the events of those films.
 Alex West is a mentally disturbed youth who was admitted to the asylum nearly twenty years ago for killing his abusive stepfather.
 He became close friends with Norman Bates at the asylum.

 Years later, Norman dies and Alex learns that he has inherited the Bates Motel.
 He travels to Norman's California hometown (renamed Fairville for this film; in the original film it was Fairvale) and with a little help from teenage runaway Willie and local handyman Henry Watson, Alex struggles to re-open the motel for business.
 Alex gets a loan to renovate the motel, but the project is plagued with rumors about the place being haunted by the ghost of Norman's mother, Mrs. Gloria Bates, and the discovery of her remains, as well as those of her late husband Jake, buried on the grounds of the motel.
 When recovering the remains of Mrs. Bates, the sheriff said that the body "was never found", which seems to conflict with the original Psycho, where Mrs. Bates' corpse is present in the basement where Norman is finally captured by Sam Loomis.